 Playing Handicap = (Course Handicap x Handicap Allowance) + Adjustment

 The adjustments reflect the difference in the scores that would be returned when “playing to Course Handicap” and depend on the format being played:

 - The difference in Course Rating for 18 hole Medals, Gross Score & Maximum Score

 - The difference in Par for 9 hole Medals, Gross Score & Maximum Score

-- The difference in the number of stableford points required to play to handicap for 18 hole Stablefords & Par/Bogey
+- The difference in the number of stableford points required to play to Course Handicap for 18 hole Stablefords & Par/Bogey

 - No adjustment is required in 9 hole Stablefords & Par/Bogey

 - In Texas Scrambles the medal adjustment is divided by the number of players in the team

 See Appendix N for further information and example calculations.

 In Foursomes and Greensomes adjustments are first calculated for each player in accordance with Appendix N1 (medals) or Appendix N3 (stablefords).
 The adjustment for the pair is 50% of the combined adjustments.